logjuicer/logjuicer/README.rst

 The goal is to assist in debugging failure and reduce effort needed to read boring log files.

-On average, learning run at 10k lines per second, and Testing run at 0.3k lines per seconds.
+On average, learning run at 9k lines per second, and testing run at 0.150k lines per seconds.

 How it works